common-workflow-library/cwl-patterns/workflow_patterns_initiative/presentation/README.md

 Of the N WPI Workflow Presentation patterns, X patterns are supported by CWL v1.2 or earlier and Y patterns are unsupported.

+Note, as CWL specificaltion does not have any graphical notation, the Concrete Syntax Patterns will highly depend on the platform responsible for rendering the visual representation of the workflow.

 [Back to the list of WPI pattern categories](../README.md)
 ## Abstract Syntax Patterns